vnijs/radiant/inst/quant/tools/help/regression.md

   ln S_t = a + b P_t + c D_t + \epsilon_t
 $$

 where $ln S_t$ is the (natural) log of sales at time $t$.
-For a continuous variable such as price we can again determine the effect of a \$1 change, while keeping all other variables constant, by taking the partial derivative of the sales equation with respect to $P$.
+For a continuous variable such as price we can again determine the effect of a small change (e.g., \$1 for a \$100 dollar product), while keeping all other variables constant, by taking the partial derivative of the sales equation with respect to $P$.
 For the left-hand side of the equation we can use the chain-rule to get

 $$
   \frac {\partial ln S_t}{\partial P_t} = \frac{1}{S_t} \frac{\partial S_t}{\partial P_t}